LBNL-ETA/SimulatorToFMU/doc/userGuide/source/build.rst

 .. note::

-  FMUs exported using the tested version OpenModelica tested needs almost 10 times more compilation/simulation time compared to Dymola.
+  - FMUs exported using OpenModelica 1.11.0 needs almost ``10`` times more compilation/simulation time compared to Dymola 2017 FD01.

-  FMUs exported using Dymola needs a Dymola runtime license to run.
+  - FMUs exported using Dymola 2017 FD01 needs a Dymola runtime license to run.
     A Dymola runtime license is not be needed if the FMU is exported with a version of Dymola which has the ``Binary Model Export`` license.